EVEREST | Nepal

 - Generators for back up power

-- Full time electrician
+- Full time electrician at camp

-- Multiple 2x-Room WC tents with Western Style sit down toilets & hygienic wash stations with mirror.
+- Western Style sit down toilets

-- Hand wash stations throughout camp
+- Hand washing stations throughout camp

 - Laundry service available for purchase